ibm-cloud-docs/openwhisk/services.md

    To find more details, use `--output json`.

-   If you know the service name or id, you can use the `--instance-name NAME` option to get only the subset of keys for a specific service instance.
+   If you know the service name or ID, you can use the `--instance-name NAME` option to get only the subset of keys for a specific service instance.
 For example:

    ```
    ibmcloud resource service-keys --instance-name My-Cloudant